Ana Johnson

 Ana Johnson, Ph.D.

-I am a Professor in Public Health Sciences, and I have always been interested in the uncertainties in life.
-I have even conducted some work in measuring uncertainty in my academic life.
-It is first and foremost the writing and freedom of speech that have attracted me to academia, as well as the possibility to make a difference through writing.
-In my field, in public health sciences, this means reaching community based organizations, granting agencies, and government entities alike, as well as students, in shaping their future as change makers.
+She has conducted some work in measuring uncertainty in her academic life.
+Writing and freedom of speech have attracted her to academia, as well as the possibility to make a difference through writing.
+In her field, in public health sciences, this means working with community based organizations, granting agencies, and government entities alike, as well as students, in shaping their future as change makers.

-In my personal life, I have been interested in symbolism as another type of language for communication.
-From an early age, I was exposed to Greek mythology, and at ten, I was gifted the book, "Man and his Symbols", by Carl Jung.
-At sixteen, I was exposed to "Essay on the Freedom of Will", by Arthur Schopenhauer.
-Within the realm of creative writing, I am interested in exposing humanity's deepest wishes and desires in the quest for happiness.
+In her personal life, she has been interested in symbolism as another type of language for communication.
+From an early age, she was exposed to Greek mythology, and at ten, she was gifted the book, "Man and his Symbols", by Carl Jung.
+At sixteen, she was exposed to "Essay on the Freedom of Will", by Arthur Schopenhauer.
+Within the realm of creative writing, she is interested in exposing humanity's deepest wishes and desires in the quest for happiness.

 Contact: apj.ajohnson@gmail.com